vavan4uk/task3/README.md

 Install Composer, which is used to install PHP packages.<br />
 Optionally, you can also install Symfony CLI.
 This creates a binary called symfony that provides all the tools you need to develop and run your Symfony application locally.<br />
 <br />
-Before installation make sure what you have installed git/composer<br />
+Before installation make sure that you have installed git/composer<br />
 <br />
 Installation<br />
 cd ~/ <br />